mklilley/mklilley.github.io/content/posts/lets-make-rainbows/index.md

 ### GPT

-Just like [my last project](({{< relref "/posts/constrained-particles" >}})), there is simply no way I would have been able to make this app in this timescale without the help of GPT4.
+Just like [my last project]({{< relref "/posts/constrained-particles" >}}), there is simply no way I would have been able to make this app in this timescale without the help of GPT4.
 GPTs knowledge, communication style and problem solving abilities are breathtaking.
 This project was a lot more sophisticated than my last one with a very solid knowledge of physics and geometry needed.
 For example, I decided to allow users to put prisms inside of prisms inside of prisms 🤯... this was was quite the challenge.
 My requirements were also shifting in real time as I was figuring out what it was I actually wanted to build.
 Yet, GPT was mostly able to roll with the punches and read in between the lines when my prompts were not totally clear and were riddled with typos.

 It was not all smooth sailing though.
 I found myself needing to remind GPT about what we were doing quite a few times and at one point GPT jumped into python code even though we'd been doing javascript up to that point.
 I suspect I was experiencing the limitations of GPT4's "context window".
 You can of think of a context window in a similar way to a humans "working memory".
 According to The Atlantic article ["GPT-4 Has the Memory of a Goldfish"](https://www.theatlantic.com/technology/archive/2023/03/gpt-4-has-memory-context-window/673426/), GPT4 has enough working memory for an hours worth of conversation which of course isn't nearly long enough for a long project.
 The article makes a nice GPT/human comparison :